-Advanced Placement Coursework Enrollment is the number of students in Grades 9-12 who participated in upper-level courses, including Advanced Placement (AP) courses, International Baccalaureate (IB) courses, and dual credit courses.
-A student is assigned to the last home school enrolled for the school year.
+Advanced Placement Coursework Enrollment is the number of students in Grades 9-12 who participated in upper-level courses, including Advanced Placement (AP) courses, International Baccalaureate courses, and dual credit courses.
+A student is assigned to the last home school in which he/she was enrolled for the school year.

-AP Exam Passing includes the number of AP exams taken and the number of exams passed at any point (score of 3 or higher) during high school, as well as the number of students who took at least one AP exam and the number of students who passed at least one AP exam.
+Advanced Placement Exam Passing includes the number of AP exams taken and the number of exams passed (score of 3 or higher) at any point during high school, as well as the number of students who took at least one AP exam and the number of students who passed at least one AP exam.
 More detailed information about the AP exam is available here.